michelin/Continuous-Architecture-Toolkit/landing/content/pages/about-us.md

   - name: Frédéric Lé
     role: Founder @ youragileway.com
     bio: |-
       Frédéric is a Digital Transformation, Enterprise Architect and Process Management thought leader and practitioner.
-As an industry advisor, he has led the development of the Open Agile Architecture Standard<sup>TM</sup> and has contributed to the development of the Digital Practitioner Body of Knowledge<sup>TM</sup>.
+As an industry advisor, he has led the development of the [Open Agile Architecture<sup>TM</sup>](https://www.opengroup.org/agilearchitecture) Standard and has contributed to the development of the [Digital Practitioner Body of Knowledge<sup>TM</sup>](https://www.opengroup.org/dpbok).
       He has over 30 years professional experience working for global firms in Europe and North America as a Management Consultant and Architecture Leader.
 He is currently serving as administrator of "France Processus" which is the French chapter of the Association of Business Process Management Professionals (abpmp.org).
     image: /assets/imgs/team/frederic_le.jpg
   - name: Corentin Moussard